sv1btl/PhantomSDR-Plus/README.md

 Do not forget to disable opencl if you didn't install it, it's recommened you do.

-## After finished install, edit the file PhantomSDR-Plus/frontendsite/information.json.
+## After finished install, enter the frontend directory and edit the site-information.json file with your favorite editor.

 	"siteSysop": "your name or callsign",
 	"siteSysopEmailAddress": "mail@mail.net",